Elemi (Canarium luzonicum)

 • 2 drops Cedarwood (Juniperus virginiana)

 Just combine your ingredients in the 1 oz (30 ml) bottle.
-Rub a bit on the child’s chest two or three times a day.
+Rub a bit on your chest two or three times a day, and before bed.
+This blend is great for adults as well as kids!

 Relaxation is so important for the nervous system and overall health, yet relaxing doesn’t come easily for a lot of people.